isriam/ssh_manager/README.md

 ## Contributing

 This project is designed for network engineers and developers who need better SSH connection management.
 Contributions welcome!

+### Adding Screenshots
+Want to help improve the documentation?
+You can contribute screenshots:
+1. Run `npm run dev` to launch the application
+2. Create sample connections to showcase features
+3. Take screenshots following the guidelines in `assets/screenshots/README.md`
+4. Submit a PR with the screenshots

+### Development
+See the [Development Setup](#development-setup) section below for getting started with development.

 ## License